 Classical conditioning theory involves learning a new behavior via the process of association.
 In simple terms two stimuli are linked together to produce a new learned response in a person or animal.
-There are three stages to classical conditioning.
-In each stage the stimuli and responses are given special scientific terms:
+There are three stages of classical conditioning.
+At each stage the stimuli and responses are given special scientific terms:

 For example, a stomach virus (UCS) would produce a response of nausea (UCR).
 In another example a perfume (UCS) could create a response of happiness or desire (UCR).

-This stage also involves another stimulus which has no affect on a person and is called the neutral stimulus (NS).
-The NS could be a person, object, place etc. The neutral stimulus in classical conditioning does not produce a response until it is paired with the unconditioned stimulus.
+This stage also involves another stimulus which has no effect on a person and is called the neutral stimulus (NS).
+The NS could be a person, object, place, etc. The neutral stimulus in classical conditioning does not produce a response until it is paired with the unconditioned stimulus.

 During this stage a stimulus which produces no response (i.e. neutral) is associated with the unconditioned stimulus at which point it now becomes known as the conditioned stimulus (CS).